-There are almost no species and subspecies in the animal world that have not been used for the purposes of scientific research.
+There were almost no species and subspecies in the animal world that has not been used for the purposes of scientific research.
 However, when it comes to dental research, preference is given to rats.
-Although there are now hundreds of pureblooded and about fifty crossed rat strains, the strains most commonly used in dental experiments are from Wistar and Sprague-Dawley strains.
+Although there are now hundreds of pure-blooded and about fifty crossed rat strains, the most commonly used in dental experiments are from Wistar and

+Sprague-Dawley strains.
 The advantage in dental research for these experimental animals is primarily the similarity between their and human molars.
-In addition, rats cannot vomit and are therefore frequently used as a starting model for numerous toxicity and carcinogenicity tests of dental materials.
+In addition, rats can not vomit and are therefore used as a frequent starting model for numerous toxicity and carcinogenicity tests of dental materials.
 Of course, the advantage is their reasonable price and the possibility of simple securing.
 Like mice, rats have good reproductive skills and are well-grown in laboratory conditions [18].

 Subcutaneous implants in rats are often used to evaluate the biological compatibility of various dental materials.
-The widespread use of this method comes from the fact that the implantation of the material into the subcutaneous tissue of the animal is accessible and simple, but also reliable in order to determine tissue irritation and the interaction between the tissue and the material itself [4, 11, 17].
-Local reactions to the implant can be quantitatively and qualitatively evaluated using various methods: histological analysis, scanning electron microscopy, transmission electro-microscopy, histochemical analysis.
-However, the most common method for studying tissue compatibility of implanted material is histological analysis, and thickness of the fibrous capsule around the implant that is under the skin, which has been used as an indicator of the biocompatibility of the material for decades [19].
+The widespread use of this method comes from the fact that the implantation of the material into the subcutaneous tissue of the animal is accessible and simple, but also reliable in order to determine tissue irritation and the interaction between the tissue and the material itself.

+[4,11,17].
+Local reactions to the implanted implant can be quantitatively and qualitatively evaluated using various methods: histological analysis, scanning electron microscopy (SEM), transmision electro-microscopy (TEM), histochemical analysis.
+However, the most common method for studying the tissue compatibility of implanted material is histological analysis, and thickness of the fibrous capsule around the implant that is under the skin and used as an indicator of the biocompatibility of the material for decades [19].

-Although a wide range of different types of tubes are in use today - dentine [20], silicone [21], Teflon [3], polyethylene [22], polypropylene [23] - our choice were polyethylene tubes, considering their inert nature and wide application.
+Although a wide range of different types of tubes are in use today: dentine [20], silicone [21], teflon [3], polyethylene [22], polypropylene [23], our choice were polyethylene tubes, considering their inert nature and wide application.
 They do not cause a tissue reaction and in controlled and effective way expose tested material to the living tissue.
-They are easy to apply and sterilize [11, 17, 22].
+They are easy to apply and sterilize [11,17,22].

-Tissue around the tested materials showed the highest level of inflammation in the first seven days, with moderate damage to the structure of the connective tissue.
+Tissue around the tested materials showed the highest level of inflammation in first 7 days, with moderate damage to the structure of the connective tissue.
 The connective tissue around the MTA showed signs of the most severe inflammatory reaction evaluated as moderate and pronounced inflammation.
-This is in line with the findings of some other researchers (Lotfi et al. [24], Camilleri and Pitt Ford [25]) according to which a slightly more expressed initial inflammatory response to tissue implantation by MTA is explained by high pH of this material, longterm follow-up of heat-trapping, as well as the stimulation of inflammatory cytokines.
+This is in line with the findings of some other researchers [24,25] that a slightly more expressed initial inflammatory response to tissue implantation by MTA explain by high pH of this material, long-term follow-up of heat-trapping, as well as the stimulation of inflammatory cytokines.

-In accordance with our results are also the results of the study by Opačić-Galić et al. [22], where seven days after the subcutaneous implantation of the nanostructured CS-HA, CS and the control MTA, in rats of the Wistar strain, the strongest inflammatory response was given by MTA (3.30 ± 0.48), while for CS and CS-HA it was graded with 3.00 ± 0.71 .
+In accordance with our results are also the results of the study Opačić Galić V. et al. [22], where 7 days after the subcutaneous implantation of the nanostructured CS-HA, CS and the control MTA, in rats of Wistar strain, the strongest inflammatory response was given by MTA (3.30 ± 0.48), while for CS and CS-HA it was graded with 3.00 ± 0.71 .